jelauria/cybersecurity-churros/README.md

 # cybersecurity-churros
-repository for security-related personal projects and scripts
+A repository for random files produced for the purpose of learning how to build tools for security purposes.
+Often includes tutorial code, random scripting practice, and others.